AverageHoarder/lyrict/README.md

                         scanned for embedded lyrics, default flac and mp3 --export              Export embedded lyrics of flac and mp3 files.
 Synced lyrics (LYRICS, SYLT) to .lrc and unsynced lyrics (UNSYNCEDLYRICS/USLT) to .txt files.
-Requires mutagen, use "pip3 install mutagen" to install it -g [GUESS_COUNT], --guess_count [GUESS_COUNT]
-                        Guess the total file count of the directory to be displayed when used with -p, default: 999_999.
-  -l, --log             Test, mp3tag: Log filepaths (lyric and music extension) to "lyrict_results.log". "-ll" logs each filetype separately (lrc_flac.log,
+Requires mutagen, use "pip3 install mutagen" to install it -l, --log             Test, mp3tag: Log filepaths (lyric and music extension) to "lyrict_results.log". "-ll" logs each filetype separately (lrc_flac.log, txt_mp3.log...) instead.
-                        txt_mp3.log...) instead.
 Import, Export: log embedding/exporting results to "lyrict_import_results"/"lyrict_export_results"
   --log_path [LOG_PATH]
                         The directory to save logs to when used with -l or -ll, defaults to "."
   -m {export,import,mp3tag,test}
                         Mode, use 'test' to only log linked/unlinked songs to console or to file(s) when used with -l or -ll.
-Use 'mp3tag' to embed external lyrics (.txt/.lrc) in audio tags via Mp3tag.
+Use 'mp3tag' to embed external lyrics (.txt/.lrc) in audio tags via mp3tag.
 Use 'import' to embed external lyrics (.txt/.lrc) in audio tags via mutagen.
 Use 'export' to export embedded tags to external files (.lrc/.txt) via mutagen.
-  -o, --overwrite       mp3tag: Overwrite/recreate the Mp3tag actions to reflect changes made in the config section.
+  -o, --overwrite       mp3tag: Overwrite/recreate the mp3tag actions to reflect changes made in the config section.
 Import: Purge and overwrite existing
                         embedded lyrics tags (LYRICS/UNSYNCEDLYRICS/SYLT/USLT) Export: Overwrite the content of existing .lrc/.txt files.
   -p, --progress        Show progress bars.
 Useful for huge directories.
 Requires tqdm, use "pip3 install tqdm" to install it.
   -s, --single_folder   Test, Import, mp3tag: Only scans a single folder for .lrc and .txt files, no subdirectories.
 Export: Only scans a single folder for